jtbrower/WinUI/src/README.md

 * I have Nullable enabled on all projects to enforce clean coding practices.
 See Directory.Build.props, this is where it is enabled for all projects.

 # Running the code in Visual Studio
-* Set the WinUI.DemoApp.Package as the startup project.
+* Set the Oceanside.WinUI.Sample.App.Package as the startup project.
 * Select either x64 or x86 as the platform
-* Right Click the WinUI.DemoApp.Package and select Deploy.
+* Right Click the Oceanside.WinUI.Sample.App.Package and select Deploy.
 You shouldn't need to do this more than once.
-* Run the WinUI.DemoApp.Package using the green play button in Visual Studio, you should now be running.
+* Run the Oceanside.WinUI.Sample.App.Package using the green play button in Visual Studio, you should now be running.
 * Once the project is running, experiment by making your own changes.
 * Sometimes Visual Studio puts an AnyCPU platform back into the solution.
 Don't use it.